bcgsc/NanoSim/README.md

                         column is optional, if provided, it contains the expected abundance (sum up to 100) -ga G_ALNM, --g_alnm G_ALNM
-                        Genome alignment file in sam format, the header of each species should match the metagenome list provided above (optional)
+                        Genome alignment file in sam/bam format, the header of each species should match the metagenome list provided above (optional)
   -o OUTPUT, --output OUTPUT